The Green-Wood Cemetery 40.658° N -73.9941° W

 If you request a reschedule within 48 hours of your scheduled program (or after 5 pm on the THURSDAY before a program the following Monday), this is considered a cancellation, and we will have to charge a full program fee to rebook you.

-Further Refund Policies:
+Further Refund Policies

 Green-Wood strives to offer the best school programming possible.
 If you are not satisfied with your program, please contact education director Rachel Walman at 718-210-3060 or rwalman@green-wood.com to discuss your experience.
 Refunds will be issued as deemed appropriate by the education director.

-You fail to arrive on the date of your program
+• You fail to arrive on the date of your program.

-You receive a shortened program due to late arrival or arrival at a different entrance
+• You receive a shortened program due to late arrival or arrival at a different entrance to the Cemetery than was agreed upon.

-are unable to accommodate you.
-We will make every effort to accommodate you, but
+• You arrive for your program during a different time slot than you scheduled, and we are unable to accommodate you.
+We will make every effort to accommodate you, but we cannot guarantee it.

-schedule of programming and limited staff, we will have to regard such a request as an entirely new program booking and charge the full program price.
+• You request to reschedule a program for the second time.
+Due to our complicated schedule of programs and limited staff, we will have to regard such a request as an entirely new program booking and charge the full program price.

 Be the first to leave a teacher tip!